Contribute to Shiny

 Many people asking for help, don’t know about reprexes.
 A little education, and some help crafting a reprex can go a long way.
 You might not answer the question, but you’ll help someone answer it more easily.

-If you’re interested in answering questions, good places to start are the shiny-discuss Google group, Stack Overflow, and Twitter.
+If you’re interested in answering questions, good places to start are the RStudio Community site, Stack Overflow, and Twitter.
 Just remember that while you might have seen the problem a hundred times before, it’s new to the person asking it.
 Be patient, polite, and empathic.

 If you’ve found a bug, first create a minimal reprex.
 Spend some time trying to make it as minimal as possible: the more time you spend doing this, the easier it will be for the Shiny team to fix it.
 Then file it on the GitHub repo.